-Mark currently serves in a court-appointed national leadership role on the Plaintiffs’ Steering Committee on behalf of Tennessee patients killed or left permanently injured following epidural steroid injections administered from contaminated medication manufactured by the New England Compounding Center (NECC) in 2012.
+Mark has served in a court-appointed national leadership role on the Plaintiffs’ Steering Committee on behalf of Tennessee patients killed or left permanently injured following epidural steroid injections administered from contaminated medication manufactured by the New England Compounding Center (NECC) in 2012.
 More than 14,000 patients across the U.S. were injected with the contaminated medication, a treatment designed to relieve back pain, which led to a widespread outbreak of potentially fatal fungal meningitis.
-Multiple lawsuits against NECC and other defendants are ongoing in federal court in Boston and trials are scheduled throughout 2016.
-In addition to serving on the Plaintiffs’ Steering Committee in the NECC multidistrict litigation, Mark serves as the Federal/State Litigation Liaison for the Plaintiffs.
+In addition to serving on the Plaintiffs’ Steering Committee in the NECC multidistrict litigation, Mark served as the Federal/State Litigation Liaison for the Plaintiffs.

 Mark also works on product defect cases against numerous U.S. and foreign corporations making and selling allegedly defective or dangerous consumer products.
 Some cases involve products causing unfair economic loss while others involve products causing serious injuries or fatalities.
 Mark’s product defect cases include failing automobiles and trucks, mold-plagued front-loading washing machines, and dangerous pharmaceutical drugs and medical devices.